-Dial Patterns are needed to route specific calls through SM.
-For the compliance testing, dial patterns were needed to route calls from CS1000 to Bell system and vice versa.
-Dial Patterns define which route policy will be selected for a particular call based on the dialed digits, destination domain and originating location.
-To add a dial pattern, navigate to Routing \rightarrow Dial Patterns in the left navigation pane and click New button in the right pane (not shown).
+Dial Patterns are required to route specific calls through Session Manager.
+For the compliance testing, dial patterns were required to route calls from CS1000 to Cogeco system and vice versa.
+Dial Patterns define which routing policy will be selected for a particular call based on the dialed digits, destination domain and originating location.
+To add a dial pattern, navigate to Routing → Dial Patterns in the left navigation pane and click the New button in the right pane (not shown).